Summer Sunrise in Kosciuszko's Garden Fine Art Print

 Though a sculptor, Tracy H Sugg has a strong background in oil painting.
 Summer Sunrise in Kosciuszko's Garden at West Point is an oil painting in the Hudson River School style.
 The depth of research reflected in the history and details of the garden make these fine art reproduction giclee prints a treasure for the collector and historian alike.

-Fine Art Reproduction Prints - Limited Edition of 100 -certificate of authenticity
+Fine Art Reproduction Prints - Limited Edition of 100 in each size

 Painted in the dramatic & beautiful Hudson River School style, Tracy spent over a year in research to create Kosciuszko's Garden at West Point - the place he made for his own retreat from the rigors of war.
 Here in this secluded spot he created a garden and fountain and had a place of quiet to himself.
 To see the sculpture of Kosciuszko working in his garden and with his aide de camp Agrippa Hull click link below.